 Why are Moroccan rugs expensive?

 This is a difficult question to pose because it’s a subjective question.
 What is expensive for one person might be a good deal for another.
 When shopping for a Moroccan rug, keep in mind that these are handmade items.
-Aside from a very basic wooden loom there are no machines used at all.
-Each of the knots on the rugs are tied by hand.
+Aside from a very basic wooden loom, there are no machines used at all.
+Each of the knots on the rugs is tied by hand.

-A lot of labor means a higher cost, the time of the women who make these rugs needs to be compensated, and a good dealer or sales person will take this into account.
-Rugs are also collectable pieces.
+A lot of labor means a higher cost, the time of the women who make these rugs needs to be compensated, and a good dealer or salesperson will take this into account.
+Rugs are also collectible pieces.
 Many vintage rugs today sell for 10x and more of their original cost and value.

 Buying a rug from Morocco is like buying a piece of artwork.
 There are a variety of levels to artwork just like there are to rugs.
 Different styles command different prices.
 While you may really like one style it might be out of your range and looking at different styles may reduce it The more ornate a rug, typically means more time went into that rug which in turn means the cost will be higher.

-If you know what you’re willing to pay then search in your budget range.
-Whether you’re shopping online for rugs or in Morocco there are rugs at just about every reasonable price point.
+If you do worry about cost there are ways to get a beautiful rug but stay in the range you want.
+Come in knowing your number, and also be realistic.
+If you’re only wanting to spend $200 you can’t expect you’ll pick up a room-sized rug.
+Whether you’re shopping online for rugs or in Morocco there are rugs at every price point.
 But I’d caution you not to expect to find thrift store bargains.